zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Disclaimer.rst

-   permitted by any applicable law, the disclaimers of liability contained herein apply to any and all damages or injury whatsoever caused by or related to risks of, use of, or inability to use, eth or the Ethereum platform under any cause or action whatsoever of any kind in any jurisdiction, including, without limitation, actions for breach of warranty, breach of contract or tort (including negligence) and that neither stiftung Ethereum nor the Ethereum team shall be liable for any indirect, incidental, special, exemplary or consequential damages, including for loss of profits, goodwill or data.**
+   permitted by any applicable law, the disclaimers of liability contained herein apply to any and all damages or injury whatsoever caused by or related to risks of, use of, or inability to use, eth or the Expanse platform under any cause or action whatsoever of any kind in any jurisdiction, including, without limitation, actions for breach of warranty, breach of contract or tort (including negligence) and that neither stiftung Expanse nor the Expanse team shall be liable for any indirect, incidental, special, exemplary or consequential damages, including for loss of profits, goodwill or data.**